adnalow/RPN-Simulator/README.md

 ---

 ## 🔒 **Security Mechanisms**
 - Since this project doesn’t really involve user-specific data but only user input expression, the team focused primarily on input validation.
 Ensuring that user inputs are clean to prevent any unexpected behaviors.
-This includes removing invalid characters and restricting input to only numbers, operators, and parentheses to ensure validity.
+This includes checking for empty input, validating allowed characters, detecting consecutive operators, ensuring the expression does not start or end with an operator, verifying balanced parentheses, capturing multi-digit numbers, and handling negative numbers.
 Proper error handling is also implemented in order to prevent possible crashes that will greatly affect user interactivity.

 ---